 So, without further ado, dig in for our top recommendations and leave your favorite weekend trips from St. Paul and Minneapolis in the comments!

-Top Weekend Trips from Minneapolis & St. Paul
+Best Weekend Trips from Minneapolis & St. Paul

 Before you plan to visit a place, here is a disclaimer.
-Most of the attractions mentioned in the towns or cities below are open throughout the year, but some options may require an advanced reservation as they might be temporarily closed in some months.
+Most of the attractions mentioned in the towns or cities below are open throughout the year, but some options may require an advanced reservation as they might be temporarily closed for some months.

 To ensure a successful trip, contact the representatives at your favorite places and confirm their availability and closing hours before you start packing your bags!

-Nevertheless, we are still confident that these are some of the top US destinations regardless of the season and hope you can escape to some!
+Nevertheless, we are still confident that these are some of the top US destinations regardless of the season, and hope you can escape to some!

 Distance from Minneapolis to the North Shore: varies